-The COVID-19 pandemic has had a devastating impact on the U.S. economy over the past eighteen months.
-Shortly after the pandemic arrived in this country, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provides a wide variety of relief to individuals and businesses.
-This includes several changes to federal bankruptcy law.
+The COVID-19 pandemic has had an extended impact on the U.S. economy.
+Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The law provided a wide variety of relief to individuals and businesses.
+It included several changes to federal bankruptcy law.
 Those changes were set to expire in March 2021, one year after the law took effect.

 While millions of people and businesses benefited from the CARES Act and other stimulus bills passed by Congress, the pandemic continued to affect the country as the one-year deadline for bankruptcy reforms grew closer.
 The president signed the COVID-19 Bankruptcy Relief Extension Act (CBREA) into law hours before the deadline.
-The CBREA extends the CARES Act’s bankruptcy provisions for another year.
+The CBREA extended the CARES Act’s bankruptcy provisions for another year, until March 2022.